-After more than ten years of closure and a complete renovation of the building and collections, the Musée des Hussards has been given a new look and will reopen its doors to the public in April 2012.
+After more than ten years of closure and a complete renovation of the building and collections, the Musée des Hussards underwent a complete overhaul, reopening its doors to the public in April 2012.

-The museographic tour offers two major collections: the International Hussars Collection and the Fine Arts Collection.
+The museographic tour features two major collections: the International Hussar Collection and the Fine Arts Collection.

-With 17,000 objects, this new museum offers a precise vision of one of the most unusual military phenomena.
+Boasting 17,000 objects, the new museum offers a precise view of one of the most unusual military phenomena.

 The new spaces allow visitors to discover the great epic of the Hussars from 1545 to 1945.

-Organized chronologically, the tour highlights the history and aesthetics of uniforms.
+Organized chronologically, the tour highlights the history and aesthetics of the uniforms.

-One hundred and thirty mannequins and busts, a collection of drawings and paintings, and numerous special equipment tell the eventful history of the Hussars from thirty different countries.
+Over one hundred and fifty mannequins and busts, six hundred weapons, a collection of around one hundred drawings and paintings, and a host of special equipment tell the eventful story of Hussars from thirty different countries.

 The Fine Arts Collection